looCiprian/GC2-sheet/README.md

 # Disclaimer

 The owner of this project is not responsible for any illegal usage of this program.

+This is an open source project meant to be used with authorization to assess the security posture and for research purposes.

+The final user is solely responsible for their actions and decisions.
+The use of this project is at your own risk.
+The owner of this project does not accept any liability for any loss or damage caused by the use of this project.

 # Support the project